exercism/v3/languages/ruby/reference/exercise-concepts/nucleotide-count.md

 - Ruby magic comments: `frozen_string_literal` can be used.
 - require: use to import test library and `nucleotide_count` file

-## Approach: include Enumerable
+## Approach: use Enumerable mixing

 - Make the class that represents the nucleotides strand to include Enumerable so that all `Enumerable` methods are available.
 - Requires implementation of `each` method.
+See [Enumerable mixing documentation](https://ruby-doc.org/core-2.7.0/Enumerable.html)

 ## Approach: Use collections + Enumerable methods.